Chains74/CI-MS1/README.md

 - I received inspiration for this project from the CV project in the User Centric Front End Development module.

 - I received help from Anthony O'Brien on the CI #user-centric-frontend Slack channel, when I had an issue with my collapsed Navbar not expanding.
-Anthoony found I had set the position for the navbar where it wasn't needed.
+Anthony found I had set a position value for the navbar in my stylesheet when it wasn't needed.
+Big thanks for the help in fixing that.

 - I used https://onaircode.com/html-css-horizontal-timeline-examples/ to get inspiration and a better understanding of how to code a timeline correctly by looking at the code examples to see how they were put together.